dotnet/WatsonWebserver/README.md

 ## New in v2.1.x

+- Pre-routing handler, i.e. a callback used for all requests prior to routing
 - Automatic decoding of incoming requests that have ```Transfer-Encoding: chunked``` in the headers
 - Does not validate chunk signatures or decompress using gzip/deflate yet
 - Better support for HEAD requests where content-length header is required (separate constructor for HttpResponse)